- “Climate Change” route in Huascarán National Park

-Our private transport will pick you up at your hostel/hotel at 7:00am from where you head south down the Callejon de Huaylas to the area of Recuay.
-After savouring some Coca tea to help prepare you for the altitude, the route goes east toward the Cordillera Blanca via the Pachacoto Canyon.
+A private transport will pick you up at your hostel/hotel at 9:00am from where you head south down the Callejon de Huaylas to the area of Recuay.
+After savouring some Coca tea (optional) to help prepare you for the altitude, the route goes east toward the Cordillera Blanca via the Pachacoto Canyon.

 Along the way you’ll have some interesting stops like Patococha (Duck Lake) with spectacular landscapes, the carbonated water (not drinkable) of Pumapampa, the Puya raimondi plants which are also the world’s largest bromeliads (pineapple family) and can reach up to 10m in height.
 The springs of Pumapashimin are stunning with their colours changing depending on the angle viewed from and brightness of the sun.

 At the glacier parking area (4,867m), there’s a walk of 30-45min (one way) to reach the retreating Pastoruri Glacier at 5,000m altitude where you will get to see first-hand the consequences of climate change.

 Departing from the glacier, there’s a stop for a late lunch, around 3 or 4pm.
 Return to Huaraz around 5:30pm.

 Walking to the Pastoruri Glacier starts from the Pastoruri parking area at 4,867 m a.s.l. and follows a paved pathway to the glacier edge at 5,000m a.s.l. altitude.
 Prior acclimatisation is thus recommended